Updated: 6 days ago

 When I am not immersed in making art I like to explore the city and find urban landscapes harmonized with graffiti.
 There is something powerful when we open our consciousness to the space we occupy and monopolize.

 One of my passions is to capture and chronicle the marriage between the concrete jungle and the spatial consciousness of the graffiti artist and through my photography chronicle and immortalize those aesthetically provocative compositions demonstrated in the coexistence between the urban landscape and the art and design injected into it.

 There is a gestalt that occurs when we look through all the lifeless corporate graffiti and tap into the spatial intelligence being demonstrated through the art and design around us.

-Photography & post-production by Suicidal TV Anti-art Mag.
+📷 Photography & post-production by Stevie D / Suicidal TV.